 To record a message, a user begins by selecting the virtual pet.
-In response, a microphone, mailbox, and DELETE icon appear.
+In response, a microphone, mailbox, and delete icon appears.
 If the user selects the microphone, the recording, stop, and playback icons appear.
 The user's voice is picked up by a wireless microphone worn by the user and digitized by the Onyx2.
 A sound server stores the digitized data in an audio file.
-At the same time, tracked head and wand data, consisting of position and orientation information, coupled with time stamp data, are stored in a gesture file.
-This time stamp information is used during playback to ensure that the audio is synchronized with the reanimation of the gestures.
+At the same time, tracked head and wand data, consisting of position and orientation information, coupled with time stamp data are stored in a gesture file.
+This time stamp information is used during playback to ensure that the audio is synchronized with the re-animation of the gestures.

-The recording of both voice and gesture stops when the user selects the STOP button.
-Selecting the SEND button pops up a list of the virtual pets belonging to the other participants.
-VR-mail can be sent to the owner of any of the pets by selecting the pet under the SEND icon.
-The sent VR-mail is stored at the central server to await download from its intended recipient.
+The recording of both voice and gesture stops when the user selects the stop button.
+The selection of the send button pops up a list of the virtual pets belonging to the other participants.
+VR-mail can be sent to the owner of any of the pets by selecting the pet under the ''SEND" icon.
+The sent vr-mail is stored at the central server to await download from its intended recipient.